 These are all great tools, but in reality, not all businesses can afford top of the line and often proprietary security suites.
 Fortunately, you or businesses do not need to invest endlessly in new security tools to improve and elevate your current Cybersecurity posture and awareness for the reason that 80% of data breaches can be prevented with the following basic actions.

 - Regular vulnerability assessments

 - Ensuring third-party vendor compliance

 - Limiting access to your most valuable data

 - Develop cyber breach prevention, detection, and response plan

-Improving endpoint security needs to be a top priority in 2020 and the foreseeable future.
+Improving endpoint cyber security needs to be a top priority in 2020 and the foreseeable future.
 The border-less and seemingly non-discriminatory nature of cyber-attacks means it is of imperative importance that the cybersecurity industry shares their insights and work together to protect themselves and the wider population.

 In today’s connected world, a breach of one organization can compromise an entire supply chain.
 Spelling disaster for businesses, eroding public trust and opinions, whilst leaving them in financial collapse, particularly with the General Data Protection Regulation (GDPR) in the EU.
 It is up to the legitimate security community to learn from each other, sharing what works and what does not.
 Most importantly, we all need to identify where to improve and ensure we leave no one behind.